Man Struck and Killed by TDOT Salt Truck

 According to the Tennessee Department of Safety and Homeland Security, there has been a total of seventeen fatal pedestrian accidents this year across the state.
 Between 2010 and 2014, there were 89, 83, 68, 87, and 88 pedestrian deaths recorded in Tennessee, respectively.
 The National Highway Transportation Safety Administration (NHTSA) has done multiple studies on the causes of pedestrian accidents and found that the vast majority of these accidents, nearly eighty percent, happen at night.

 In Tennessee, there are three main causes of pedestrian accidents caused by drivers.
 In many accidents, the drivers are careless.
 They fail to observe traffic signals, speed limits, or yield the right-of-way to pedestrians crossing the street.
 Another major cause of pedestrian accidents is drunk driving.
 Drivers under the influence of alcohol or drugs have a greatly reduced reaction time and are often swerving their vehicle in the roadway.
 A final cause is distracted driving which includes texting while driving, eating, changing the radio station, chatting with friends, or programming a GPS while driving.

-Call a Tennessee Pedestrian Attorney
+Call a Tennessee Pedestrian Lawyer

-If you or someone that you know has been injured in a pedestrian accident in the Nashville area, let the experienced attorneys at Calhoun Law, PLC help.
+If you or someone that you know has been injured in a pedestrian accident in the Nashville area, let the experienced lawyers at Calhoun Law, PLC help.
 Call or contact the office today for a free and confidential consultation of your case.